-In the earlier days, way before the era of digital games where steam just meant hot water vapour and origin just meant the point where something began, games were distributed via the medium of optical discs.
+In the earlier days, way before the era of digital games where Steam just meant hot water vapor and origin just meant the point where something began, games were distributed via the medium of optical discs.
 In those primitive days, an optical disk drive was as important in a gaming PC as RAM is in today's gaming PC.

 However, as the times shifted with the advent of the internet and digital game distribution services as Steam came into the picture, things changed.
 The digital game became the more common, popular as well as desirable form of the video game copy to own.
 The digital game presented many benefits over the physical one as well.

-You can resell them: Video games are a hefty affair to the pocket these days.
-You may be able to recover some cash by reselling a game you have finished already.
+- You can resell them: Video games are a hefty affair to the pocket these days.
+So, you may be able to recover some cash by reselling a game you have finished already.